 Jinglu Beacon Tower

-Walking south from Chenghai Pavilion, you will get to the Jinglu Beacon Tower.
+Walking south from Chenghai Pavilion, you will come to the Jinglu Beacon Tower.
 It was built in 1565, and is the only beacon tower that was built above the sea.

 The Estuary Stone Great Wall

 Passing the Jinglu Beacon Tower, you will reach the easternmost point of this section – the Estuary Stone Great Wall, which is also the east end of the Great Wall.
-Built in 1579 by Wu Weizhong, a military office in the Ming Dynasty, and renovated in 1987, the wall extends approximately 24 yards (22.4 meters) into the sea.
-It was laid by nine layers of large strip granites with a height of 30 feet (9.2 meters) in total.
+Built in 1579 by Wu Weizhong, a military officer of the Ming Dynasty, and renovated in 1987, the wall extends approximately 24.5 yards (22.4 meters) into the sea.
+It is comprised of nine layers of large strip granite blocks with a height of 30 feet (9.2 meters) in total.
 Of these, the fourth, fifth, and sixth layers are the original works.
 Setting foot on it with the waves splashing on the battlements is like you are standing on the nose of the dragon, which is cleaving through the sea and stirring up layers of white sprays.